Age of Earth: Canyon Diablo meteorite

 The Canyon Diablo meteorite was used because it is both large and representative of a particularly rare type of meteorite that contains sulfide minerals (particularly troilite, FeS), metallic nickel-iron alloys, plus silicate minerals.
 This is important because the presence of the three mineral phases allows investigation of isotopic dates using samples that provide a great separation in concentrations between parent and daughter nuclides.
 This is particularly true of uranium and lead.
 Lead is strongly chalcophilic and is found in the sulfide at a much greater concentration than in the silicate, versus uranium.
 Because of this segregation in the parent and daughter nuclides during the formation of the meteorite, this allowed a much more precise date of the formation of the solar disk and hence the planets than ever before.

 The age determined from the Canyon Diablo meteorite has been confirmed by hundreds of other age determinations, from both terrestrial samples and other meteorites.
 The meteorite samples, however, show a spread from 4.53 to 4.58 billion years ago.
 This is interpreted as the duration of formation of the solar nebula and its collapse into the solar disk to form the Sun and the planets.
 This 50 million year time span allows for accretion of the planets from the original solar dust and meteorites.

 The Moon, as another extraterrestrial body that has not undergone plate tectonics and that has no atmosphere, provides quite precise age dates from the samples returned from the Apollo missions.
 Rocks returned from the Moon have been dated at a maximum of 4.51 billion years old.
 Martian meteorites that have landed upon Earth have also been dated to around 4.5 billion years old by lead–lead dating.
 Lunar samples, since they have not been disturbed by weathering, plate tectonics or material moved by organisms, can also provide dating by direct electron microscope examination of cosmic ray tracks.
 The accumulation of dislocations generated by high energy cosmic ray particle impacts provides another confirmation of the isotopic dates.
 Cosmic ray dating is only useful on material that has not been melted, since melting erases the crystalline structure of the material, and wipes away the tracks left by the particles.

-Altogether, the concordance of age dates of both the earliest terrestrial lead reservoirs and all other reservoirs within the Solar System found to date are used to support the fact that Earth and the rest of the Solar System formed at around 4.53 to 4.58 billion years ago.